CCSMB/Standards/Standards/CCSMB-3.md

 | Transparent | Transparent | The pixel is not rendered.

 ## Animations
-bimg renderers can support multiple frames per image file.
+bimg renderers CAN support multiple frames per image file.
 Each frame is numerically indexed at the root of the table, along the metadata.
 This allows easy retrieval with `ipairs`.

 In the event multiple frames are provided, the image is considered as an animation.
-Consequently, the `animated` boolean must be set to `true`, and the `secondsPerFrame` field should be set.
-If it is not present, the default value is set to `0.05` seconds.
+Consequently, the `animated` boolean MUST be set to `true`, and the `secondsPerFrame` field SHOULD be set.
+If it is not present, the default value MUST be set to `0.05` seconds.

 # Palettes
 Palettes allows the modification of the existing 16 ComputerCraft colors available in the `colors` API to custom RGB values, applied to the whole terminal at once. bimg allows the use of such palettes to render images more realistically, allowing for image effects (like dithering) to be applied.

-Palettes are formatted as a table, where the keys corresponds to the indexes of the ComputerCraft color values (ranged from 0 to 15), and the values the new RGB colors to apply.
+Palettes MUST be formatted as a table, where the keys corresponds to the indexes of the ComputerCraft color values (ranged from 0 to 15), and the values the new RGB colors to apply.
-Values are contained themselves in a table, and can be either represented by a triplet of float numbers ranged from 0 to 1, each representing a color component, or a single integer number representing the three components at once:
+Values MUST be contained themselves in a table, and MAY be either represented by a triplet of float numbers ranged from 0 to 1, each representing a color component, or a single integer number representing the three components at once:
  - `{ 1, 1, 0 }` sets the red and green components to full, outputting a bright yellow.
  - `{ 0xFFFF00 }` has the same effect, and will also provide a bright yellow.